jheffat/DPJ/README.md

 `Hashing all files using only the algorithm SHA256`
 ![Alt text](https://raw.githubusercontent.com/jheffat/-DPJ/main/scrnsht/hashing%20all%20files.png)

-## 🔐 Security Details

-- KDF: Passphrases are transformed via a Key Derivation Function before use, making brute-force attempts extremely difficult.
-- bcrypt: Passphrase hashes are stored using bcrypt to safely verify future attempts without revealing the key.
-- No Overwrites: Files will not be altered if the provided passphrase is incorrect.
-- Hash Verification: A post-decryption hash ensures that the data was correctly restored.
-- IV (Initialization Vector) support
-- HMAC (Hash-based Message Authentication Code)

 ## 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.
-## ⚠️ Disclaimer
-**DPJ is a secure encryption tool intended for responsible use.**
-By using this software, you acknowledge and accept the following:

--You are solely responsible for managing your passwords, keys, and encrypted data.

--If you lose or forget your passphrase, there is no way to recover your data.
-This is by design, as DPJ does not store or transmit any recovery information.

--The author(s) of DPJ are not liable for any data loss, damage, or consequences resulting from misuse, forgotten credentials, or failure to follow best security practices.

-**Use at your own risk.**

 ## 🙌 Acknowledgements